artefactual/atom-docs/user-manual/access-content/context-menu.rst

 * :ref:`context-menu-treeview-sidebar`
 * :ref:`context-menu-treeview-full`

-Users can also click on the "Quick search" tab to search for desriptions within the current archival unit.
+Users can also click on the "Quick search" tab to search for descriptions within the current archival unit.
 For more information on using the Treeview quick search, see: :ref:`treeview-search`.